Nice3point/RevitTemplates/docs/Publishing-the-Release.md

 The build system uses [GitVersion.Tool](https://gitversion.net/docs/) to automatically determine the Release version based on the Git history and tags.
 If a tag is present on the current commit, the version will match the tag.
 If no tag is specified, the tool automatically generates a pre-release version based on the branch name and commit history.

+You can also specify a fixed version by setting the `Version` property in the `build/appsettings.json` file.
+This will override the version determined by GitVersion.Tool.

+> [!TIP]
+> Specifying a fixed version is recommended only for local builds and testing.
+For production releases, it is better to use Git tags.

 Tags must follow the format `version` or `version-stage.n.date` for pre-releases, where:

 - **version** specifies the version of the release: